-Maybe you heard it from your grandmother, or maybe from a practitioner of Traditional Chinese Medicine, like me: you need to bundle up when it’s cold outside or you’re going to get sick!
+Maybe you heard it from your grandmother, or maybe from a practitioner of Traditional Chinese Medicine, like me: you need to stay warm in cold weather to prevent illness!

 Until fairly recently, medical doctors believed this was a folk myth – only microorganisms can get you sick, not the weather.
 And because people crowd closer together indoors when it’s cold, they are more likely to share germs.
 But researchers at Yale have confirmed now that colder weather (and a colder body) actually slows our immune response, making rhinovirus and other pathogens more likely to get us sick.